datatrail-jhu/02_googlecloud/manuscript/05_googledrive.md

 ## Security

-Your file security is crucial.
-That’s why every file in Drive stays safe no matter what happens to your smartphone, tablet or computer.
+Google Drive encrypts your data before storing it.
+Encryption is any method that converts data to to encoded version for security purposes.
 Drive is encrypted using SSL, the same security protocol used on Gmail and other Google services.
+However, you're responsible for securing your Google account.
+Our seggestion is to use Google's 2-step verification.